inoculate23/taproot-kokoro-demo/README.md

 This assumes you have `node.js` and `python` installed.
 For GPU usage, you will need to have a working CUDA toolkit.

+If you don't have it already, you also need to install [espeak-ng](https://github.com/espeak-ng/espeak-ng).
+The easiest way to do this is to install `espeak-ng` using your system's package manager (`yum`, `apt`, `pacman`).
+See [here](https://github.com/espeak-ng/espeak-ng/blob/master/docs/guide.md) for complete instructions.

 ## Step 1 - Install Taproot

 ```sh